christoffer-nylen/backstrace/README.md

 # backstrace
-Searches for PATTERNS in each file that was opened by a traced process.
-This is achieved by analyzing the output from [strace](https://man7.org/linux/man-pages/man1/strace.1.html).
+Searches for PATTERNS in each file that was opened by a traced process, by analyzing the output from [strace](https://man7.org/linux/man-pages/man1/strace.1.html).

 The primary goals of `backstrace` are:
 * Find recently opened files that might provde hints about a problem.